- Introduction

 Along with your maps, include 1-2 paragraphs about why you made the design decisions you have made.

-• How do colours work together?
+- How do your chosen colours work together?

-• What prompted your decisions on where to place elements such as legend and scale bar?
+- What prompted your decisions on where to place elements such as legend and scale bar?

-If you are looking for a way to find colours that work well together consider using a colour wheel like this one https://color.adobe.com/create/color-wheel
+If you are looking for a way to find colours that work well together, consider using a colour wheel like this one: https://color.adobe.com/create/color-wheel

 Marking Rubic:

 A – To achieve an A on this assignment, see B below, with the addition that colours and fonts work well to convey the meaning of the map.
 A base map that matches your colours and labels has been chosen.
 Design is cohesive and conveys the ‘feeling’ of the map.
 Elaborate on your design choices in your paragraph provided with the maps.
+The paragraphs contain specific examples about choices you made in your own maps.

 B – Map contains all required elements.
 It is laid out well, easy to read, free of formatting mistakes on labels and scale bars.
 The symbols that are used make logical sense, and are not overly messy.

-D – Maps are missing required elements
+D – Maps are missing required elements, paragraphs are overly simplistic, generic, or not present at all.

 Reminders:

-• Export your maps as a pdf following naming conventions for the course:
+- Export your maps as a pdf following naming conventions for the course:

-• All maps for this course must contain a Title, Your Name, and the Date you produced it
+<username>_geog205_lab5_<map>.pdf - All maps for this course must contain a Title, Your Name, and the Date you produced it

-• All maps must include a scale bar and legend
+- All maps must include a scale bar and legend

 1. Quantity Map of Canada Median Income 2015